Ta709/Ta709/README.md

-# Hi there, I'm Nathan! 👋
+# Hi, I'm Nathan!

-I'm a student developer obsessed with the **mechanical "nervous system"** of spacecraft.
+I'm a student developer working interested in spacecrafts.
 I don't just want to design the path; I want to build the instruments, gimbals, and robotic limbs that make exploration possible.

 ### 🚀 What I'm working on
 - **Virtual GNC:** Simulating Earth-to-Jupiter gravity assists using **NASA's GMAT** (General Mission Analysis Tool).